YahooArchive/mojito/docs/dev_guide/topics/mojito_hosting_container_reqs.rst

 Startup Requirements for Mojito in Hosting Environments
 =======================================================

+This chapter discusses the startup files needed to launch Mojito applications in a hosting environment.
+Because different versions of Mojito use different startup files, we will look

+.. _startup_reqs-v0.4.5:

 Mojito v0.4.5 and Earlier Versions
 ==================================

-Version 0.4.5 and earlier versions rely exclusively on 'mojito start' to run a new Mojito server instance which means the index.js and server.js files are both required.
-Applications using Mojito version 0.4.5 and prior versions should use index.js and server.js files matching those below.
+Version 0.4.5 and earlier versions rely exclusively on ``mojito start`` to run a new Mojito server instance, which means the ``index.js`` and ``server.js`` files are both required.
+Applications using Mojito version 0.4.5 and prior versions should use ``index.js`` and ``server.js`` files matching those below.

+.. _startup_reqs_v0.4.5-index:

 index.js
 --------